More about Atomic Bomb , Click here.

 Monuments in Learning Zone

-Descending the stairway, you will find yourself in the learning zone of the park, which includes the ground zero monument.
-This area also features the stratum from the time of the bombing, the remaining part of the wall of Uragami Cathedral, and the uncollapsed stone lantern of Seitokuji Temple.
+Descending the stairway, you will reach the educational area of the park, which includes the Ground Zero monument.
+This zone also features the exposed stratum preserved since the bombing, a remaining section of the wall of Urakami Cathedral, and the surviving stone lantern from Seitokuji Temple.

 Monuments in Praying Zone